 State law provides exemptions from TSI testing for certain students.
 The criteria for the exemptions and the steps that students must take to claim them are listed below.
-Note that while TASP policy provided exemptions from testing for some students TSI policy does not include the same exemptions.

-Students who are exempt from TSI testing may find it necessary to take one or more of the College's placement tests to satisfy course prerequisites.
+Students who are exempt from TSI testing may still find it necessary to take placement tests to satisfy course prerequisites.
 (See Placement Tests p.
 10).